cea-hpc/modules/doc/source/module.rst

 can be swapped by *foo/2.0*.
 Such stickiness definition means one version of module should stay loaded whatever version it is.

+When restoring a :ref:`collection<Collections>` or resetting to the initial environment, sticky modules are unloaded to ensure :subcmd:`restore` or :subcmd:`reset` sub-commands fully set the environment in target collection or initial state.
+Super-sticky modules still cannot be unloaded with :subcmd:`restore` and :subcmd:`reset` sub-commands.

 .. only:: html

    .. versionadded:: 4.7

+    .. versionchanged:: 5.2
+       Unload sticky modules when restoring a collection or resetting to the initial environment

 .. _Module variants: